 The first musician Fripp recruited was his former drummer Bill Bruford, whose own self-titled band had run its course.
 For a frontman, he took the unusual step of approaching another guitarist, Adrian Belew.
 During The League of Gentlemen’s US tour, Belew’s band, GaGa, had supported them in and around New York.
 His impressive CV included David Bowie, Frank Zappa and Talking Heads, and when Fripp pitched him a twin guitar idea, he was intrigued and accepted the offer.
 With three quarters of the quartet in place, they spent many fruitless hours auditioning bass players until Tony Levin walked into the room.
 Already known to Fripp from his days with Peter Gabriel and contributions to his first solo album Exposure, Levin was the perfect fit.

-The two Brits and two Americans holed up in the favoured house at Lodge Farm for rehearsals, before moving onto the Holdenhurst Village Hall near Throop.
-In the musty surroundings more accustomed to jumble sales and whist drives, the band, now known as Discipline, worked their new setlist into shape.
-They made a triumphant live debut at Moles Club in Bath on 30th April and with confidence high, undertook a short tour of the UK and Europe road testing the new material, before entering Island Studios in May to commit their repertoire to tape.
-Discipline was released in September with the King Crimson name prominently displayed on the sleeve.
+The two Brits and two Americans holed up in Fripp’s favoured Lodge Farm for rehearsals, before moving onto the Holdenhurst Village Hall near Throop.
+In musty surroundings more accustomed to jumble sales and whist drives, the band, now known as Discipline, worked their new repertoire into shape.
+They made a triumphant live debut at Moles Club in Bath on 30th April and with confidence high, undertook a short tour of the UK and Europe, road testing the new material, before entering Island Studios in May to commit their set to tape.
+Discipline was released in September, with the King Crimson name prominently displayed on the sleeve.
 It received the usual mixed reception from the critics, especially in Britain, but over time the record has proved to be one of their most popular.
-With King Crimson back as a potent force, they set off for the USA and Japan much to the relief of their manager Paddy Spinks, as the bankable Crimson name ensured sell out concerts and the doubling of their fee over-night.
+With King Crimson back as a potent force, they set off for the USA and Japan much to the relief of their manager Paddy Spinks, as the bankable Crimson name ensured sell-out concerts and the doubling of their fee over-night.

-1982’s follow up Beat was inspired by the writings of Allen Ginsberg and Jack Kerouac’s On the Road.
-However, the ode to the Beat Generation lacked the impact of their debut mainly because of the paucity of new material prepared before entering the studio.
-Belew felt under pressure being the main singer and songwriter and tensions were clear during the recording process, with the various members unable to agree on the mix or sound choices.
-They left producer Rhett Davies to make the final decisions.
+1982’s follow up Beat, was inspired by the writings of Allen Ginsberg and Jack Kerouac’s On the Road.
+However, the ode to the Beat Generation lacked the impact of their debut, mainly because of the paucity of new material prepared before entering the studio.
+Belew felt under pressure being the main singer and songwriter, and tensions were clear during the recording process, with the various members unable to agree on the mix or sound choices.
+In the end, they left producer Rhett Davies to make the final decisions.
 Fripp always contended that they found it difficult to capture the same chemistry and intensity on record that they displayed in a live situation and the theory proved to be correct.
 Night after night they wowed audiences throughout America, Europe and on a short five date jaunt around the south of England finishing with a memorable night at the Poole Arts Centre on 14th March.
 A couple of days later they impressed a wider TV audience with an appearance on the Old Grey Whistle Test.

 In 1985, Fripp formed the Guitar Craft Music School.
 An exploration of performance, composition, discipline and lifestyle which incorporated the ‘New Standard Tuning’ and an ergonomic way of using the plectrum on the guitar of choice, a steel-strung Ovation 1867 Legend.
 By retuning the guitar, it urged guitarists to experience playing as a beginner and to approach the instrument in a fresh way.
 A spin off from these courses resulted in a large scale performing and recording group called The League of Crafty Guitarists.

-In 1994 King Crimson re-formed with the core line up from the eighties, plus a second drummer Pat Mastelotto and Chapman Stick maestro Trey Gunn, they became known as the double trio.
+In 1994 King Crimson re-formed with the core line up from the eighties, plus a second drummer Pat Mastelotto and Chapman Stick maestro Trey Gunn.
+They were known as the double trio.
 A taster EP, Vroom, introduced the unusual configuration and a full album, “Thrak”, followed in 1995.
-For the next two years they toured Europe, America, Canada, and Japan, but notably shied away from the UK, apart from four shows in London at the Royal Albert Hall and the Shepherd’s Bush Empire.
+For the next two years, they toured Europe, America, Canada, and Japan, but notably shied away from the UK, apart from four shows in London at the Royal Albert Hall and the Shepherd’s Bush Empire.
 Fripps deep distrust of the media in his home country was still intact.
-During 1997 and 1999 the double trio fractured and became several varying units working under the name of ProjeKcts.
+During 1997 and 1999 the double trio fractured and became several units working under the name of ProjeKcts.
 Bruford left in 2000 to pursue his jazz leanings in Earthworks, and Levin signed on to undertake recording sessions with Peter Gabriel and a tour with the soul singer Seal.
 The remaining members of Fripp, Belew, Gunn and Malstellotto recorded The ConstruKction of Light in Belew’s studio in Nashville.
-The harsh metallic sound constructed with processed drums, complex rhythms and interlocking guitars proved to be a challenging and difficult listening experience.
-The follow up, Heaven and Hell, was recorded at the same sessions and released under the name of ProjeKt X. It featured dominant rhythmic dance tracks conceived by Gunn and Mastellotto with the two guitarists taking a back seat.
-2003’s The Power to Believe gained wide critical acclaim however, after a promotional tour Trey Gunn decided it was time to move on making way for Levin to return.
+The harsh metallic sound constructed with processed drums, complex rhythms and interlocking guitars, proved to be a challenging and difficult listening experience.
+The follow up, Heaven and Hell, was recorded at the same sessions and released under the name of ProjeKt X. It featured dominant rhythmic dance tracks conceived by Gunn and Mastellotto, with the two guitarists taking a back seat.
+2003’s The Power to Believe gained wide critical acclaim, however, after a promotional tour, Trey Gunn decided it was time to move on making way for Levin to return.
 Fripp on the other hand had other ideas and pulled the plug for three years.

-In an unexpected move he joined the European and South American leg of the G3 tour with Joe Satriani and Steve Vai.
-G3 was a concept created by Satriani where three guitarists would perform a solo set each, before coming together for an all-star jam finale.
-As this was a showcase for guitar players of a more extravagant nature, the inclusion of the refined Fripp who preferred to sit on a stool throughout his performances was unusual.
-Not one for grandstanding, Fripp opened each show performing Soundscape’s as the audience entered the auditorium before handing over to his flamboyant counterparts.
-For the jam at the end he would stand at the back of the stage allowing Satriani and Vai to widdle away to their heart’s content only taking the odd short solo when instructed.
-On 27th June the tour called into the Bournemouth International Centre which Fripp likened to performing, “in a vision of hell with appalling acoustics to a half comatose crowd”.
+In an unexpected move Robert joined the European and South American leg of the G3 tour with Joe Satriani and Steve Vai.
+G3 was a concept created by Satriani, where three guitarists would perform a solo set each, before coming together for an all-star jam finale.
+As this was a showcase for guitar players of a more extravagant nature, the inclusion of the refined Fripp, who preferred to sit on a stool throughout his performances, was unusual.
+Not one for grandstanding, Fripp opened each show performing Soundscape’s as the audience entered the auditorium, before handing over to his flamboyant counterparts.
+For the jam at the end, he would stand at the back of the stage allowing Satriani and Vai to widdle away to their heart’s content, only taking the odd short solo when instructed.
+On 27th June, the tour called into the Bournemouth International Centre which Fripp likened to performing “in a vision of hell with appalling acoustics to a half comatose crowd”.
 He was upset that his two friends, Gordon Haskell and John Wetton, had to witness such an unedifying spectacle.

 A Selective Robert Fripp Discography